grdddj/done-for-today/plan.md

 ## Deep work

 Firmware:
-- translations update PR
+- translations update PR - merge
-- improve rules for buttons and headers in translations verification
+- create zip with all the new translations
+- review the ETH PR

-Manufacturing tests:
+Manufacturing tests continuation
+- adding stepping functionality
+- improving the SQL logging code
-- improve Docker efficiency and decrease storage
+- improve all the python scripts
+- remove all shell scripts, replace by just python

 ## Other work